Redesign Rupert 2030 Vision

 In Fall/Winter of 2016, the City contracted a design firm to conduct a public engagement to reimagine the City's downtown and waterfront.
 The final 17-foot long map was revealed in February of 2017, providing a vision of the future development of shared public areas.
-Some of the map’s highlights are the development of a ‘waterfont village’ and park space at Seal Cove, a ‘festival square’ in front of and adjacent to City Hall, improved pedestrian access and view corridors between downtown and the waterfront, and the creation of a new waterfront landing in the Kwinitsa area – including a potential new airport ferry dock.
-Over their 4-day intensive process to create the designs the 4-person design team, led by the Planning Partnership, held over 20 meetings, including three public presentations.
-A presentation of the designs and a graphic of the 17 foot map are linked below.
+Over their 4-day intensive process to create the designs, the design team, led by the Planning Partnership, held over 20 meetings, including three public presentations.
+A presentation of the designs and a graphic of the 17-foot map are linked below.

 Phase II of Redesign Rupert was launched in August of 2018 and will be focusing on three main categories that have the potential to improve quality of life in Prince Rupert: downtown revitalization; waterfront development & access; and improved access to human capital, skills upgrading, and professional development.